So you’re planning a Hawaiian vacation. You’ve settled on the island of Maui (aka the Valley Isle).

 Two 12-story concrete (soundproof) towers rise up on either side of a lush tropical garden.

 Choose from studios to two-bedroom condos.
-Each comes with a full kitchen and extra-large lanai.
+Each comes with a full kitchen (so you can cook some easy vacation meals) and an extra-large lanai.

 As they’re privately owned, they’re individually decorated.
 Most are fully renovated with custom kitchens, granite countertops and tasteful furnishings.